evanx/redex/README.md

 A "processor" is a component that processes messages.

+Redix keys (e.g. queues) on its Redis instance are called "internal."
+Other keys or systems are "external."

 Processors might be classified as follows:
-- importer - accepts a message from a external source and pushes it into a Redis queue.
+- importer - import a message from a external source.
-- exporter - exports a message to an external source.
+- exporter - export a message to an external source.
-- router - dispatches a message (internally).
+- router - dispatch a message (internally).
 - enqueuer - dispatch a message into a Redis queue.
-- dequeuer - pops a message from a Redis queue, and dispatches this message internally.
+- dequeuer - pop a message from a Redis queue, and dispatch this message.
 - compacter - eliminate messages from a queue.

 We implement a number of generally useful built-in processors, but the idea is that custom ones can be implemented and used in your deployment.

 ## Configuration